Lumen Circles Program Descriptions and Schedule

 Learn more about Evidence-based Teaching with Generative AI

-Designed for faculty who are newer to teaching online, this circle focuses expressly on the online modality and provides opportunities to explore and apply best practices for teaching online that align with Lumen Circles’ evidence-based teaching framework.
+Designed for faculty who are newer to teaching online, this circle focuses expressly on the online modality and provides opportunities to explore and apply best practices that align with Lumen Circles’ evidence-based teaching framework.
 Faculty fellows will practice highly effective teaching strategies for the online modality and reflect on their impact.
 Through learning by doing and experience-sharing, faculty develop their teaching capabilities with techniques that engage students in the online setting and support their success.

-Fellowship Start Dates:
+Upcoming Fellowship Start Dates:

-• February 5
+• February 4, 2026

-• February 19
+• February 18, 2026

-• March 5
+• March 4, 2026

 *Circles for non-teaching faculty are offered periodically throughout the year.

-<Learn more about Online Teaching.
+Learn more about Online Teaching

-This circle provides opportunities to explore strategies to engage students more actively in the learning process, whether educators are teaching face-to-face, online, and/or hybrid classes.
+This circle provides opportunities to explore strategies and tools to engage students more actively in the learning process, whether educators are teaching face-to-face, online, and/or hybrid classes.
 Faculty fellows will practice active learning strategies aligned with Lumen Circles’ evidence-based teaching framework and reflect on their impact.
-Through learning by doing and experience-sharing, they will also enrich their understanding of effective student engagement techniques and how to make learning interactive and applied to support students’ success.
+Through learning by doing and experience-sharing, they will also enrich their understanding of effective student engagement techniques and how to make learning interactive to support students’ success.

-Fellowship Start Dates:
+Upcoming Fellowship Start Dates:

-• February 5
+• February 4, 2026

-• February 19
+• February 18, 2026

-• March 5
+• March 4, 2026

 *Circles for non-teaching faculty are offered periodically throughout the year.

-Learn more about Active Learning.
+Learn more about Active Learning

-Fellowship Start Dates:
+Upcoming Fellowship Start Dates:

-• February 5
+• February 4, 2026

-• February 19
+• February 18, 2026

-• March 5
+• March 4, 2026

 *Circles for non-teaching faculty are offered periodically throughout the year.

-Learn more about OER & OER Enabled Pedagogy.
+Learn more about OER & OER Enabled Pedagogy

 What’s Included in Every Fellowship